Staying ahead of cybercrime

 Hacking activity is spread far and wide and it’s being used for many different purposes across the globe, some of them very sinister.
 If a hacker broke into your business network and threatened to release your sensitive data, the costs and implications for you and your company could be catastrophic.

 It’s a serious business, but it’s not all doom and gloom.
 If the worst should happen, having the right cyber insurance policy in place can help you investigate why and how the breach occurred and more importantly, how you can prevent it in future.
-Comprehensive cyber cover from Hiscox will put you directly in touch with experts, while we help you to get your business back to normal, assisting with legal costs, covering lost productivity and managing any reputational fallout.
+Comprehensive cyber cover from Hiscox is available as part of our insurance for small businesses, it will put you directly in touch with experts, while we help you to get your business back to normal, assisting with legal costs, covering lost productivity and managing any reputational fallout.

 If you aren’t confident your business is cyber ready, take the first steps to protect it with Hiscox Cyber Insurance or visit our Hiscox Cyber Readiness Report Hub to learn more.